 Our department is comprised of experienced medical and surgical specialists trained specifically in cancer treatment for pets.
-Understanding that the focus must always be on quality of life, we do everything we can to help you and your pet through this difficult journey—whether the choice is no treatment, eastern-based supplements, chemotherapy, surgery, or some combination.
+Understanding that the focus must always be on the quality of life, we do everything we can to help you and your pet through this difficult journey—whether the choice is no treatment, eastern-based supplements, chemotherapy, surgery, or some combination.

 CANCER IN PETS

-A cancer is a tissue mass characterized by persistent, excessive, and disorganized cell growth that is unresponsive to normal control mechanisms.
+Cancer is a tissue mass characterized by persistent, excessive, and disorganized cell growth that is unresponsive to normal control mechanisms.
 Cancer is a leading cause of death in dogs and cats.
 Why this happens, in most cases, is not yet known.
 As a result of improved owner and veterinary care, pets are living much longer and thus are more susceptible to diseases of old age, such as tumors.
 Compared to people, dogs develop tumors twice as frequently, but cats only half as frequently.
 If your pet is thought or known to have cancer, a consultation with a veterinarian experienced in oncology can provide you with valuable information regarding treatment options and expectations.

 TERMS USED IN CANCER MEDICINE

 - Tumor simply means a “swelling,” which may or may not represent cancer.